 Through strategic use of the IRA qualified charitable distribution, you may be able to:

-Please contact the Foundation if you need assistance with sample transmittal letters, or if you would like to discuss making the Foundation a beneficiary of any portion of your retirement funds.
+NOTE: if you would like to learn more about making the Foundation a beneficiary of any portion of your retirement funds, get information here.